 Embraer will develop a second generation of “E-Jets” with new engines, wings and landing gear, forgoing the option of creating a larger aircraft that would challenge Airbus and Boeing head-on.
 An enhanced family of the Embraer 170, 175, 190 and 195 is slated to enter service in 2018, 1-2 years after the Airbus A320NEO and Boeing 737 MAX hit the market.
 The Brazilian aircraft builder plans to invest about $2 billion in the project and is looking at options to stretch the family beyond ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Embraer: No New Challenge to Airbus, Boeing".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Embraer: No New Challenge to Airbus, Boeing".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.